 Targeted, but never delivered.
-Ray at reached up, almost casually latched onto it seemed, and caught Arlee's wrist.
-The intended swing went nowhere after that, Ray hanging onto Arlee as if he'd just caught him with his hand in the cookie jar, and by the time Arlee began to tussle with Ray-thank God for the creeping quality of the Zane brain-I had given him a shove from my side to worry him further.
-Where the ruckus might have progressed beyond that I have often where the ruckus might have progressed beyond that I have often all all all all all and have staken R's grip, he was eleptant and to delive as trondred.
-But by then my father was on hand, and somebody was fetching Tollie Zane out of the Medici ne Lodge, and another man or two came out of the crowd to help sort us into order.
-"Jick, that's enough," my intoded father seid.
+Ray a reached up, almost casually latched onto it seemed, and caught Arlee's wrist.
+The intended swing went nowhere after that, Ray hanging onto Arlee as if he'd just caught him with his hand in the cookie jar, and by the time Arlee began to tussle, with Ray--thank God for the creeping quality of the Zane brain--I had given him a shove from my side to worry him further.

+How far Where the ruckus might have progressed beyond that I have often piculated of arbe is have shaken R's grip, he was eleptant energ to deliver us both some wondered.
+But by then my father was on hand, and somebody was fetching pounding Tollie Zane out of the Medicine Lodge, and another man or two came out of the crowd to help sort us into order.
+"Jick, that's enough," my instacted father said.
 "Turn him loose, Ray.
 It's over."
-This too I am clear about.
-Those sentences to Ray and me were the full sum of what was said there in that aftermath.
-To Alec, my doing him
+This too I am clear mass about.
+Those sentences to Ray and me were what read from the full sum of what was said there in that aftermath.
+To Alec, my